Pope: Salary and benefits

+Citizenship and tax status

+Pastoral care of the Diocese of Rome

-Though the pope is the diocesan bishop of Rome, he delegates most of the day-to-day work of leading the diocese to the cardinal vicar, who assures direct episcopal oversight of the diocese's pastoral needs, not in his own name but in that of the pope.
-The current cardinal vicar is Angelo De Donatis, who was appointed to the office in June 2017.
+Although the pope is the diocesan bishop of Rome, he delegates most of the day-to-day work of leading the diocese to the cardinal vicar, who assures direct episcopal oversight of the diocese's pastoral needs, not in his own name but in that of the pope.
+The most recent cardinal vicar was Angelo De Donatis, who served from 2017 until 2024.
+The current cardinal vicar is Baldassare Reina.

+This does not mean that popes ignore their diocesan responsibilities.
+For example, when Pope John XXIII announced his intention to establish the Second Vatican Council in 1959, his reflections dealt first with the state of the Catholic Church within Rome before "broadening his gaze to the entire world".

 Political role

-Though the progressive Christianisation of the Roman Empire in the 4th century did not confer upon bishops civil authority within the state, the gradual withdrawal of imperial authority during the 5th century left the pope the senior imperial civilian official in Rome, as bishops were increasingly directing civil affairs in other cities of the Western Empire.
+Though the progressive Christianization of the Roman Empire in the 4th century did not confer upon bishops civil authority within the state, the gradual withdrawal of imperial authority during the 5th century left the pope the senior imperial civilian official in Rome, as bishops were increasingly directing civil affairs in other cities of the Western Empire.
 This status as a secular and civil ruler was vividly displayed by Pope Leo I's confrontation with Attila in 452.

-The first expansion of papal rule outside of Rome came in 728 with the Donation of Sutri, which in turn was substantially increased in 754, when the Frankish ruler Pippin the Younger gave to the pope the land from his conquest of the Lombards.
+The first expansion of papal rule outside of Rome came in 728 with the Donation of Sutri.
+In 754, the Frankish ruler Pippin the Younger gave the pope the land from his conquest of the Lombards.
 The pope may have utilized the forged Donation of Constantine to gain this land, which formed the core of the Papal States.
 This document, accepted as genuine until the 15th century, states that Constantine the Great placed the entire Western Empire of Rome under papal rule.

-In 800, Pope Leo III crowned the Frankish ruler Charlemagne as Roman emperor, a major step toward establishing what later became known as the Holy Roman Empire; from that date onward the popes claimed the prerogative to crown the emperor, though the right fell into disuse after the coronation of Charles V in 1530.
-Pius VII was present at the coronation of Napoleon I in 1804 but did not actually perform the crowning.
+In 800, Pope Leo III crowned the Frankish ruler Charlemagne as Roman emperor, a major step toward establishing what later became known as the Holy Roman Empire.
+From that date onward the popes claimed the prerogative to crown the emperor.
+The right fell into disuse after the coronation of Charles V in 1530.
+In 1804, Pius VII was present at the coronation of Napoleon I but did not actually perform the crowning.
 As mentioned above, the pope's sovereignty over the Papal States ended in 1870 with their annexation by Italy.